What Percentage Do Personal Injury Lawyers Take In Florida?

 • This is before you pay medical bills, which are also deducted from your recovery.

-• (1) lawyer can’t get business so advertises a lower fee (translation: run — the quality of your lawyer is very important to the ultimate outcome in your case); or
+• Those lawyers who advertise lower fees generally are desperate for business (translation: run — the quality of your lawyer is very important to the ultimate outcome in your case).

 • If your case settles after the lawyer files a lawsuit (which means a lot more work for the lawyer), the vast majority of lawyers will take 40% off the top of your recovery.

-• You should expect to pay 40% if:
+• You should expect to pay 40% in attorneys’ fees for Orlando personal injury cases if:

 • you have serious injuries